 For example, if you need to select the first search result, regardless of the term being searched for, using XPath identification may help.

-For example, the page returned by the server contains multiple links with the same "title" attribute (search results) and we want the script to randomly click on one of the available links.
+For example, the page returned by the server contains multiple links with the same "title" attribute (search results), and you want the script to randomly click on one of the available links.

 Enables you to identify an object by its properties in an editor.
 For details, see Descriptors.